nikolai-kummer/nikolai-kummer.github.io/_posts/2022-02-13-keras-experiments-image-blur.md

  -keras
  -machine vision
 classes: wide
-excerpt: Use keras to blur an image via gaussian kernels.
+excerpt: Experiment around using keras to blur an image via manually assigned Gaussian kernels.
 header:
- og_image: /images/keras_exp_blur_random.png
+ og_image: /images/keras_exp_blur_random.jpg
- teaser: /images/keras_exp_blur_random.png
+ teaser: /images/keras_exp_blur_random.jpg
 ---

 Keras is a well-known tensorflow wrapper library used to make deep learning models.
 I have been using it extensively and have started machine vision-related experiments with it.
 I currently use opencv for image processing, but I started to wonder whether I can use the convolutional layer in keras/tensorflow to achieve the same results at similar/faster speed.
 Practically speaking there is no reason to use keras for this task but I decided to run a quick experimentation because I could.